-There's folic acid (also known as vitamin B9), castor oil (now found in countless high street hair treatments) and TikTok's new favourite, rosemary oil (apparently like Miracle-Gro for your lengths).
+There's folic acid (also known as vitamin B9), castor oil (now found in countless hair treatments) and TikTok's new favourite, rosemary oil.
 Just how many of these things are actually proven to work, and which ones rely solely on anecdotal evidence?

 Firstly, what causes hair loss, thinning and slow hair growth?

-It's totally normal to lose hair (we tend to shed 50-100 strands a day, according to the NHS) and usually it's nothing to be worried about — unless it's getting you down.
+It's totally normal to lose hair (we tend to shed 50-100 strands a day) and usually it's nothing to be worried about — unless it's getting you down.